Former DA Insider’s Guide to Harbor Justice Center, Newport Beach Court. Proven ways to beat DUI and criminal cases, judge info and Free resources.

 In HJC Suite 103.

-Victim Advocates are available to provide crisis intervention services, emergency financial and resource assistance, support counseling, referral to and help in accessing community resources, support during criminal justice proceedings, assistance with Victim of Crime Compensation Claims processing, and other services as required by individual circumstances.
+Victim Advocates are available to provide crisis intervention services, emergency financial and resource assistance, support counseling, referral to and help in accessing community resources, support during battery, domestic violence, sexual assault, warrant and other criminal justice proceedings, assistance with Victim of Crime Compensation Claims processing, and other services as required by individual circumstances.

 Bi-lingual/bi-cultural advocates are available to work with Spanish and Vietnamese speaking clients and translation services are available for those individuals who speak other languages.
 These services are available at most Orange County Superior Court address locations.